sohaibkam/learn-django-p1/README.md

-Below is a sample README.md content for your Django project, focusing on the board app for posts and tasks.
-It includes instructions for using the requirements.txt file and a general guide for contributors:

----

 # Django Board App

 Welcome to the Django Board App!
 This project aims to provide a platform for managing posts and tasks within a board framework, built using Django.